hraftery/winot/README.md

 - Just how much information can be gleaned by the standard issue barcode?
 Is the database of identifiers available?
 	- Hmm, challenge: "There is no compulsory (or comprehensive) barcode database for alcohol products or any other retail product in Australia or worldwide."
 [Ref](https://barcodesaustralia.com/barcodes-for-wine/)
 		- **Current status**: the best databases are crowd-sourced.
 Data is spotty.
 Accessing it will require jumping some unclear API hurdles. **High risk.**
+		- **Update**: after research comes experimentation - results are that CellarTracker can be successfully searched by UPC (for free).
+Vivino can't.
+So CellarTracker is only option.
+[Alas](https://www.cellartracker.com/forum/fb.asp?m=339810):
+			- "I have had a few API consumers who have tried to use the API as a backdoor to try and steal large swathes of my wine database (no user data) or generally create inadvertent denial of service issues.
+They have ruined the party for everyone else.
+So I am not interested in providing any further access to my API except in the context of a much larger business discussion.
+I have a few such partners (e.g. Cor.kz, CellarVU, WineGlass), but generally those are very time consuming relationships to setup.
+So while I am open to receiving email about potential partnerships, at this point I am (a) not interested in having coffee or conference calls with everyone who is interested (about 10 such approaches per week), (b) not interested in opening up a general purpose API, (c) and not interested in selling or licensing my database."
 	- [International Barcodes Database](https://barcodesdatabase.org) - searchable database.
 Turns out a small fraction of barcodes are in the database!
 	- [GS1](https://www.gs1au.org) - major barcode issuer in Australia.
 		- [Barcodes Australia](https://barcodesaustralia.com/barcodes-for-wine/) - a smaller issuer?
 Has a useful FAQ about barcodes on alcohol.
 		- [Hally Labels](https://www.hallylabels.com/labels-blog/wine-labelling-resources-you-need-to-know-the-complete-list/) - ditto
 	- [CellarTracker](https://support.cellartracker.com/article/10-about-upc-and-ean-barcodes) - an wine rating app that happens to have assembled "one of the largest wine databases" with 1.2 million barcodes, but warns that barcodes aren't a 100% reliable way of identifying a wine.
 		- Gets [lots of requests](https://www.cellartracker.com/forum/tm.asp?m=24391) to access that database via API and is working on it.
+		- These days recommends and heavily supports printing your own barcodes that are specifically linked to entries in the CT database.
+How redundant that is is not clear.
 	- [Vinloco](https://www.vinloco.com) - another wine rating app, so may have a database.
 	- [Naked Wines - Q&A on scanning barcodes](https://www.nakedwines.com/wall/single_view.htm?threadId=108341763&cid=UK) - 6 year old but very relevant discussion on apps that recognise wine barcodes.
 		- [Vivino](https://www.vivino.com/AU/en) - most popular suggestion.
 		- [Delectable](https://delectable.com) - next most popular.
 			- Label only, not barcode.
 	- [Corkz](https://apps.apple.com/app/apple-store/id294379127) - seems to add barcode scanning to CellarTracker and ViVino too.
+		- Ah okay, relationship seems to be: CT and Vivino have separate databases, but CT uses Vivino to provide *label* (image) identification.
+CT has its own barcode identification and mobile app functionality, so doesn't need Corkz any more.
+But Corkz can still be used to provide mobile access to your CT account.
 	- [Untappd](https://untappd.com)
 		- Same story, but beer: "created its own barcode database based on brewers submission and/or crowdsourced from users.
 It seems to work really well in my experience, but did require years of growth".
 - Individual wine slot illumination might result in a rats nest of cabling.